 Finding out that you may need oral surgery can be scary, especially if you’ve never had any other type of surgery before.
 But the doctors at Lytle, Tate & Stamper take extra measures to make sure that all of their oral surgery patients are completely comfortable during their procedures.
 In addition to providing various sedation options, the doctors of Lytle, Tate & Stamper will explain your procedure to you in as much detail as you like, giving you the comfort level and confidence to move forward.

 If you think you have a condition that may require oral surgery, don’t delay.
-Call our Glendale office to schedule a consultation at (818) 240-1805.
+Call our Pasadena office to schedule a consultation at (818) 240-1805.